dvespasiani/atac-seq-preprocessing/README.md

 3. Alignment (Bowtie2)
 4. Post-alignment filtering
 5. Peak-calling (MACS2)
-7. QCs generation, e.g. using deepTools and other metrics
+7. QCs generation, e.g. using deepTools and other custom scripts
 ### FastQC
 For ATAC-seq experiments, when running FastQC you can expect 3 modules returning a warining/failure signal:
 1. Per base sequence content because Tn5 has a strong sequence bias at the insertion site.